Current Semester Courses - Fall 2024

 Face to Face, TR 1400-1515

-This course places an emphasis on professional editing for the workplace and may also help students improve the editing of their own writing.
-Along with practicing advanced copyediting skills, you will learn how to perform comprehensive editing that results in documents that are complete, accurate, comprehensible, usable, and reader focused.
-Assignments include regular readings, homework, an editing project, and a reflection on your progress toward the student learning outcomes.
-This course does not include a midterm or final exam.
+This course teaches students how to approach editing as a career or as writers who want to improve their own writing.
+Along with practicing advanced copyediting skills, you will learn how to perform comprehensive editing that results in documents that are complete, accurate, comprehensible, usable, and reader-focused.
+Assignments include regular homework, quizzes, and two large editing projects as well as reflection on your progress toward the student learning outcomes.

 418.001: Proposal and Grant Writing